Climate Change Research

 WHAT DOES US ENERGY CONSUMPTION LOOK LIKE TODAY?

-According to the EPA, and copied directly from their website, the primary sources of GHG are as follows:
+According to the Rhodium Group, which sources data from the EPA, the primary US sources of GHG are estimated as follows:

-Electricity production—28.4%: Electricity production generates the second largest share of GHG emissions.
+Electricity production: 25-28%: Electricity production generates the second largest share of GHG emissions.
 Approximately 68% of our electricity comes from burning fossil fuels, mostly coal and natural gas.

-Commercial and residential—11%: GHG emissions from businesses and homes arise primarily from fossil fuels burned for heat, the use of certain products that contain greenhouse gases, and the handling of waste.
+Commercial and residential: 13%: GHG emissions from businesses and homes arise primarily from fossil fuels burned for heat, the use of certain products that contain greenhouse gases, and the handling of waste.

-Land use and forestry (offset of 11% of GHG emissions): Land areas can act as a sink (absorbing CO2 from the atmosphere) or a source of GHG emissions.
+Land use and forestry: 3%: Land areas can act as a sink (absorbing CO2 from the atmosphere) or a source of GHG emissions.
 In the United States, since 1990, managed forests and other lands have absorbed more CO2 from the atmosphere than they emit.

 WHAT ARE A FEW OF THE MOST EFFECTIVE STRATEGIES FOR FIGHTING CLIMATE CHANGE?

-Continue to reduce our reliance on coal: The generation of electricity is responsible for 28.5% of carbon emissions in the US.
-63.5% of this generation is due to burning fossil fuels, 19.3% is from nuclear, and the balance is from renewables like hydropower, wind, and solar.
+Continue to reduce our reliance on coal: The generation of electricity is responsible for 25% of carbon emissions in the US.
+60% of this generation is due to burning fossil fuels, 18.6% is from nuclear, and the balance is from renewables like hydropower, wind, and solar.
 Coal represents 43% of the fossil-fuel-sourced generation, while natural gas now represents 55%.
-New natural gas plants, however, emit 50% to 60% less carbon dioxide than does a new coal plant.
+New natural gas plants, however, emit 50% to 60% less carbon dioxide than new coal plants.
 In addition, the burning of coal contributes to respiratory disease, lung cancer, asthma, and heart attacks.
 It is also the largest source of toxic mercury contaminating our rivers and streams.

 Change how we consume food: The consumption of beef is the largest contributor to methane emissions.
 Limiting our beef intake in any way would help lower this output.
 Standardizing expiration labels would result in less food waste by consumers.